 Camp Seneca Lake serves children entering grades 3 through 12.
 Each cabin group consists of 8-16 campers.
 Our cabins include bunks, built in storage for clothing and other items and many include indoor bathrooms and showers.
 Each cabin is staffed by two to three staff members, including some activity specialists.
 The cabins are grouped by grade and gender.
 Our camper experience includes some activities with their cabin group, and other activities including individually chosen hobbies, divisional, and all-camp evening programs.

 Campers are divided into villages by age and gender.
 Our youngest campers live in the Cayuga village (male campers entering grades 3-6) and in the Onondaga village (female campers entering grades 3-6).
-Our middle aged campers live in the Mohawk village (male campers entering grades 7-9) and in the Seneca village (female campers entering grades 7-9).
+Our middle school aged campers live in the Mohawk village (male campers entering grades 7-9) and in the Seneca village (female campers entering grades 7-9).
 Our Senior Campers (entering grades 10-11), live in the Tuscarora village.

 As our campers transition from unit to unit, the program structure is specialized to each age group in order to provide them intentional and meaningful opportunities to grow and develop.